Organizational & Leadership Advisory

 Structural Implementation

-The final phase focused on embedding durable systems to ensure leadership stability and cultural consistency could be sustained beyond advisory sessions.
+The final phase focused on embedding structural systems designed to support leadership consistency, operating discipline, and scalable execution.

 Key initiatives included: